one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

   - Just about everything!

 ### What's Not Working:
-  - Touchscreen - unlikely that this will ever work - fairly uncommon to have one on this device anyway
+  - Touchscreen - unlikely that this will ever work as there is no kext for it - fairly uncommon to have one on this device anyway
   - Most DRM does not work.
 This means no Apple TV shows, Hulu, Netflix (in Safari), Amazon Prime streaming, etc.
       - This isn't specific to the Dell CB13.
 DRM simply does not work on an iGPU only Hackintosh